coreinfrastructure/best-practices-badge/doc/INSTALL.md

 rake db:setup        # Setup database and seed it with dummy data
 ~~~~

 Some documents about Rails will tell you to execute "bin/rake" instead of "rake" or to use "bundle exec ..." to execute programs.
 Using rbenv-bundler (above) eliminates the need for that.
+While "bundle exec..." or "bin/..." are widely used, they are also extremely error-prone user interfaces; if you forget the prefixes, then it can *appear* to work yet subtly do the wrong thing.
+Using rbev-bundler means that the *easy* way is the *correct* way.
+A vitally important way to prevent defects is to make the *easy* way the *correct* way.

 You can use "bundle outdated" to show the gems that are outdated; be sure to test after updating any gems.